squizzdotcom/squizz-platform-api-dotnet-library/README.md

                 List<ESDRecordOrderPurchase> purchaseOrderRecords = new List<ESDRecordOrderPurchase>();
                 purchaseOrderRecords.Add(purchaseOrderRecord);

-                //after 60 seconds give up on waiting for a response from the API when sending the order int timeoutMilliseconds = 60000;
+                //after 60 seconds give up on waiting for a response from the API when creating the notification int timeoutMilliseconds = 60000;

                 //create purchase order Ecommerce Standards document and add purchse order records to the document ESDocumentOrderPurchase orderPurchaseESD = new ESDocumentOrderPurchase(ESDocumentConstants.RESULT_SUCCESS, "successfully obtained data", purchaseOrderRecords.ToArray(), new Dictionary<string, string>());

-                //send purchase order document to the API for procurement by the supplier organisation APIv1EndpointResponseESD<ESDocumentOrderSale> endpointResponseESD = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.call(apiOrgSession, timeoutMilliseconds, supplierOrgID, "", orderPurchaseESD);
+                //send purchase order document to the API for procurement by the supplier organisation APIv1EndpointResponseESD<ESDocumentOrderSale> endpointResponseESD = APIv1EndpointOrgProcurePurchaseOrderFromSupplier.call(apiOrgSession, timeoutMilliseconds, supplierOrgID, customerAccountCode, orderPurchaseESD);
                 ESDocumentOrderSale esDocumentOrderSale = endpointResponseESD.esDocument;

                 //check the result of procuring the purchase orders if (endpointResponseESD.result.ToUpper() == APIv1EndpointResponse.ENDPOINT_RESULT_SUCCESS) {
                     Console.WriteLine("SUCCESS - organisation purchase orders have successfully been sent to supplier organisation.");

-                    //iterate through each of the returned supplier's sales orders and output the details of the sales orders if (esDocumentOrderSale.dataRecords != null) {
+                    //iterate through each of the returned sales orders and output the details of the sales orders if (esDocumentOrderSale.dataRecords != null) {
                         foreach(ESDRecordOrderSale salesOrderRecord in esDocumentOrderSale.dataRecords) {
                             Console.WriteLine("\nSales Order Returned, Order Details: ");